A Dynamic Model of Rational 'Panic Buying'

 Date Written: October 29, 2020

-This paper analyzes panic buying of storable consumer goods, using a dynamic inventory-adjustment model with heterogeneous consumers.
-Even if consumers are fully rational, the anticipation of a temporary increase in consumer shopping costs (caused by a disaster itself or a state of emergency) can trigger an upward spiral of demand for stockpiling and result in serious panic buying.
-Our model articulates how panic buying prevents an efficient allocation of storable goods due to a coordination failure and significantly harms the consumers' welfare.
-Government policies such as taxes on purchases and direct distribution of necessities can curb panic buying and enhance social welfare.
-We also find that the timing of government interventions crucially influences their effectiveness.
+This paper analyzes panic buying of storable consumer goods, using a novel macroeconomic model of consumers' inventory adjustment featuring search frictions in shopping.
+Even if consumers are fully rational, an anticipated temporary increase in consumer shopping costs (caused by a disaster itself or a state of emergency) can trigger an upward spiral of hoarding demand and result in serious panic buying.
+As a result of congestion externalities, panic buying leads to the misallocation of storable goods and substantial welfare loss.
+We demonstrate that (i) the timing of emergency announcements crucially affects the severity of panic buying, (ii) price controls help in mitigating hoarding if retail prices are rigid in nature, and (iii) taxes on purchases and direct distribution of basic necessities can be effective if they are implemented in an appropriate manner.

 JEL Classification: D45, E21, E69, H84, Q54